stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-The controller is modified once more to wrap the render logic and broadcast completion events to interested listeners:
+The `render` method is modified is wrapped with a simple timer and broadcast the frame completion event to interested listeners:

 ```java
 public void render(RenderSequence seq) {